COS301-SE-2022/Smart-Hybrid-Workforce-manager/python/readme.md

+Run the script with the command `python generate_users.py`
+Python 3.10 is required, and some dependencies might need to be installed using pip.

 # Create User Config
 ## building_id
 Used to specify which building these users should be created for, must be a valid ID of a building in the database.
 Specifies the `building_id` field in users.